Julianne Hough Posts Sultry ‘Burlesque’ Throwback Video On Instagram

 Hough is then shown on stage flanked on either side with more burlesque dancers, who clutch and throw jewels as the audience looks on.

-Hough captioned the video with a story about the difficulty of filming the scene and the physical toll it took on her body.
+She captioned the video with a story about the difficulty of filming the scene and the physical toll it took on her body.

 “#fbf to my film debut in Burlesque 8 years ago!
 I remember sliding down those beads like it was yesterday!!
 It was one of the coolest things I’ve ever done (and most painful) As a Dancer, it’s just engrained in you to never complain and I remember having burns down my sides, my arms, my legs, but I never wanted to say anything.
 But I’ll never forget @kristenanniebell saying “This is a closeup of something else, they’re not getting you, you don’t have to do this every take!”
 Haha.”